jdlubrano/pagerduty-cli/README.md

 ## Releases

 1. Bump the version in `version/version.go`.
-Commit the change to master.
+Commit the change to `main`.

 2. Create a new git tag.